tournepivoine/shinpokered-fr/README.md

   - NPC walking animation now updates during player movement
   - Fixed a graphical bug on the naming screen that apears on cheapo flash carts
   - Original flashing move animations from Red-JP and Green are tethered to the (unused) _JPFLASHING makefile tag
+  - The enemy trainer's HUD is now updated after it uses a healing item

 - Item Fixes
   - Great ball has a ball factor of 12 now